SecureSECO/FAIRSECO/docs_src/home.md

             - uses: anchore/sbom-action@v0
               with:
                   artifact-name: SBOM.spdx # Output is in JSON format
-            - uses: QDUNI/FairSECO@main
+            - uses: QDUNI/FAIRSECO@main
             - uses: actions/upload-artifact@v3
               with:
-                  name: FairSECO Result
+                  name: FAIRSECO Result
-                  path: .FairSECO/
+                  path: .FAIRSECO/
 ```

-The workflow creates an artifact in the folder `.FairSECO` containing the following files:
+The workflow creates an artifact in the folder `.FAIRSECO` containing the following files:
 - index.html
     - Dashboard where you can see the results in a nice overview
 - Report.yml